cdnninja/yoto_ha/README.md

 # yoto_ha

 Home Assistant Integration for Yoto.
-Readme will not always be updated as this is moving quick.

 PRs are appreciated to add more.